Ayush-iitkgp/leetcode-data-structures-and-algorithms/arrays_and_strings/sliding_window/notes.md

 5. We will use while loop to increase left as long as the new window (subarray) satisfies the constraint.
 6. For each value of `right`, The subarray becomes valid after `left` has been incremented or while lop has been completed.

-**Note:** If the subarray becomes invalid we might have to increase left onr or more times.
+**Note:** If the subarray becomes invalid we might have to increase left one or more times.

 #### Examples:
 1. Find the longest subarray with a sum less than or equal to k